-Elizabeth Southerden Thompson, Lady Butler (1846 – 1933) was a British painter, who specialised in painting scenes from British military campaigns and battles, She wrote about her military paintings in an autobiography published in 1922: “I never painted for the glory of war, but to portray its pathos and heroism”.
+Elizabeth Southerden Thompson (1846 – 1933) was a British painter, who specialized in painting scenes from British military campaigns and battles, She wrote about her military paintings in an autobiography published in 1922: “I never painted for the glory of war, but to portray its pathos and heroism.”
 She married Lieutenant-General Sir William Butler, becoming Lady Butler.
 Famous for her portrayals of battle scenes, Elizabeth Butler was a remarkable artist and one of the few 19th-century women to acquire fame for her historical paintings.

-After her marriage in 1877 to Sir William Francis Butler (1838–1910), an officer of the British Army, from Ireland, Butler travelled the far reaches of the Empire with her husband.
+After her marriage in 1877 to Sir William Francis Butler (1838–1910), an officer of the British Army, from Ireland, Butler traveled the far reaches of the Empire with her husband.
 On her husband’s retirement from the army, they moved to County Tipperary, Ireland.
-During the Irish Civil War, a collection of watercolours she had created from their time in Palestine were moved for safekeeping, later again they were moved to London.
+During the Irish Civil War, a collection of watercolors she had created from their time in Palestine was moved for safekeeping.
+Later again, they were moved to London.
 Ironically most of them were destroyed during the WWII German Blitz of London.

 Elizabeth Thompson raised six children and continued to paint.
 She was widowed in 1910 and died in 1933, shortly before her 87th birthday.